Talon125/Talon125/README.md

 ### Currently working on
 - Tetris Party TAS of every mode
 - Record extended OST of Tetris Party and upload it to YouTube
-- Record extended OST of Tetris Party and upload it to YouTube
+- Record extended OST of Tetris Party Deluxe and upload it to YouTube

 ### On my radar
 - Tetris Party Deluxe TAS of every mode